 I first read Being and Time early in my doctoral studies and was astonished to find in Heidegger so many connections with Wittgenstein, and that despite the fact that Heidegger’s writings are in many ways stylistically the opposite of the austere, jargon-free prose and ahistorical stance of Wittgenstein’s.

 I’ve written on both Wittgenstein and Heidegger independently, and have also co-edited a collection of essays—to which I contributed—touching on the pathways and provocations that reveal themselves when we put their work into contact.
 I have four further papers in progress that treat methodological issues in Wittgenstein—in connection with ideas in aesthetics, Heidegger, and St. Augustine.

 My doctoral thesis explored the methodological basis for ordinary language philosophy, taking Wittgenstein and Austin as protagonists, and engaging extensively with Heidegger and other figures in the continental tradition as well.
-On the strength of the examiners’ report on my doctoral dissertation, Oxford University Press has approached me about adapting it into a book.
-A revised book manuscript, which focuses more narrowly on Wittgenstein and Heidegger, is currently under review at OUP.
+A revised book manuscript, which focuses more narrowly on Wittgenstein and Heidegger, recently received two positive reviews from Oxford University Press, and I expect to sign a publishing agreement in the coming weeks.
 In the meantime, I have a paper forthcoming that deals with some of the material on Austin that was cut from the thesis as it evolved into a book.

 Games, Play, and Aesthetics